About the project

 Nusasonic is a multi-year project that plunges into a broad spectrum of experimental sound and music cultures in Southeast Asia, enabling dialogue within the region, with Europe, and beyond.
 Adopting a multi-perspective approach, the project is collaboratively created by Yes No Klub (Yogyakarta), WSK Festival of the Recently Possible (Manila), Playfreely/BlackKaji (Singapore), and CTM Festival for Adventurous Music & Art (Berlin).
 Nusasonic is an initiative of the Goethe-Institutes in Southeast Asia.

-Taking its title from “Nusantara,” an ancient Javanese term which is nowadays used to address the multiple connections between Southeast Asian countries, Nusasonic will incorporate a mix of formats such as artistic labs, commissioned works, concerts, installations, festivals, lectures, publications and more to look at how contemporary sound practices enable connections and dialogues within the Southeast Asian region and with Europe, all while paying critical attention to local contexts and ongoing global asymmetries.
-In addition to presenting outstanding artistic voices to the public, the initiative will aim to support artists in their practice, to strengthen local networks, to encourage cross- border and inter-cultural cooperation, and to contribute to broadening the understanding of contemporary sound practices.
+Taking its title from “Nusantara,” an ancient Javanese term which is nowadays used to address the multiple connections between Southeast Asian countries, Nusasonic incorporates a mix of formats such as artistic labs, commissioned works, residencies, concerts, installations, festivals, lectures, publications and more to look at how contemporary sound practices enable dialogue within the Southeast Asian region and with Europe, all while paying critical attention to local contexts and ongoing global asymmetries.
+In addition to presenting outstanding artistic voices to the public, the initiative aims to support artists in their practice, to strengthen local networks, to encourage cross-border and inter-cultural cooperation, and to contribute to broadening the understanding of contemporary sound practices.

 The Goethe-Institut is Germany’s international cultural institute and promotes cultural collaboration worldwide.
 It encourages the knowledge of the German language and conveys a comprehensive image of Germany by providing information about cultural, social and political life in the country.
 The cultural and educational programs of the institute encourage intercultural dialogue and enable cultural involvement.
 Focusing on shared artistic production, reception and reflection, the Goethe-Institut initiates and organizes projects which foster worldwide mobility of people working in arts and culture and strengthen cross-cultural networks from a global perspective.